 The children keep their tickets at the dining room table.
-Each morning, they Do The Things until they are done, turning the tickets in to me in order to receive their free time.
+Each morning, they Do The Things until they are done, turning the tickets in to me in exchange for free time.
 That’s why I chose a sun with a clock on it.

-Remember how I said that I used to waste time on summer mornings, too?
-Well, I made myself a ticket the first year I did this.
+I used to waste time on summer mornings, too, so I made myself a ticket the first year I did this.
 I don’t turn it in to get free time (because we all know I have more to do than what is on the card).
 But I do have to check all the boxes before I get a cup of coffee.
-Hence the clip art of a coffee cup.
+Hence the coffee cup.

 A couple summers ago, exercise fell through the cracks more than I’d like.
 By making it a morning priority (as part of my morning routine), I hope to build better habits that will serve me well during the school year.